Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 These are the most expensive road bike groupsets each brand produces, and the kit you’ll see sponsored WorldTour teams riding.

-SRAM Red eTap AXS is the oldest of the bunch.
-It was released in 2019, but is still commonly specced on top-tier bikes.
-Its release ushered in the beginning of the AXS era for SRAM, which now covers road, gravel and mountain bike groupsets.
+SRAM Red AXS is the newest of the bunch, with the updated version released in May 2024.
+Its original release in 2019 ushered in the beginning of the AXS era for SRAM, which now extends to four road and gravel groupset tiers, as well as mountain bike groupsets.

-Shimano Dura-Ace R9200 is the second oldest.
-After protracted teasing, it was released in 2021 and brought wireless shifting to Shimano’s Di2 groupsets for the first time.
+Shimano Dura-Ace R9200 was released in 2021 and brought semi-wireless shifting to Shimano’s Di2 groupsets for the first time.
+It’s now the oldest of the three.

 All three are 12-speed and are available exclusively as electronic groupsets – you can no longer buy a top-tier mechanical groupset from Shimano, Campagnolo or SRAM.